 Course designator within the area of Foundational Competencies

-Written communication courses require students to develop and express ideas clearly, concisely, and effectively in writing.
-As an outcome of WRTG courses, student writers will be able to increase knowledge, foster understanding, or to promote change in readers’ attitudes or behaviors.
-Additionally, student writers will hone clarity, fluency, and accuracy, and organizational skills in their written communication.
+Written communication courses promote the clear, concise, and effective development and expression of ideas through writing.
+WRTG courses prepare student writers to use writing to increase knowledge, foster understanding, and/or to promote change in readers’ attitudes or behaviors.
+Additionally, student writers will hone organizational and analytical skills, clarity, fluency, flexibility, and accuracy in their written communication.

 Writing represents one of the three UCORE foundational competencies [QUAN, WRTG, COMM – 9 total credits] intended for completion in a student’s first year of study.